Unlock Global Talent: Harness the Power of an Employer of Record!

 Lano is the no 1. partner-powered platform in the market, ensuring the most comprehensive country coverage in over 170 countries.
-Their partner network consists of employment, tax and compliance experts, all accessible via the Lano platform.
+Lano's partner network consists of employment, tax and compliance experts, all accessible via the Lano platform.
 That way you can easily get multiple local offers and compare costs and included services without effort, enabling you to be adaptable and flexible when taking on even the most complex international hiring or payroll cases. 💪🌍

-All-in-one platform: Lano provides you with all the essential tools to onboard, manage and pay your international team, be it contractors, employees on payroll or employees hired via the employer of record model. 🛠️💼
+All-in-one platform: Lano provides you with all the essential tools to onboard, manage and pay your international team, be it contractors, employees on payroll or employees hired via Lano's employer of record model. 🛠️💼

-They have strong expertise in European compliance (GDPR, employment law etc.), which can be a huge benefit when you’re onboarding employees from EU countries.
+Lano has strong expertise in European compliance (GDPR, employment law etc.), which can be a huge benefit when you’re onboarding employees from EU countries.
 Every Lano partner also has to go through a rigorous quality assurance check and is expected to match all of Lano’s partner and local compliance standards. 🇪🇺✅

 Lano offers global customer support: 24/7 in multiple languages 🌍🌐 (EN, DE, FR, ES, PL).
 This can come in super handy when your EOR hiring efforts scale and you start having various stakeholders in different countries.